nickreich/data-stories-2016/pages/homework.md

   * Run two simple linear regressions each with different predictor variables.
 Interpret the results.
 Plot a scatterplot of each regression and include the fitted line on the graph.
 Rescale your explanatory variables if necessary to obtain a meaningful interpretation of beta0.
 -->

+_Due Tues 3/1_

+ - [Project 1](project1.html): final reports due in class, also, 5-10 minute in-class presentation for each report.

 _Due Thursday 2/25, 5pm_

  - Read OpenIntro Chapter 7.
  - [Lab 2](../assets/labs/lab2-slr/lab2-slr.pdf).
 You should hand in an html created with RMarkdown file that shows your code as well as has your written responses to the exercises.

+_Due Tues 2/23, 5pm_

+ - draft of the follow-up [Project 1](project1.html) report due at 5pm.

 _Due Thursday 2/18_